What is Our Ministry?

 Persons who are not clergy, but who are part of the Unitarian Universalist religious movement and dedicate themselves to its service by working in the wider community, are said to be Lay Community Ministers.

 At the local level they may carry a variety of titles depending on their roles and expertise.
-All feel their community work constitutes a ministry in some sense but they are otherwise independent.
+All feel their community work constitutes a ministry in some sense but they are otherwise independent: Spiritual Directors, Paramedics, Lawyers, Engineers, Educators, Human Services

 All Lay Community Ministers will use academic or secular forms of address and do not wear specific liturgical garb.
 Please refer to the Guidelines for Covenantal Relationships for Lay Community Ministers for more information.